 - 2.1.1.1 Senior site management shall prepare and implement a policy statement that outlines at a minimum the commitment of all site management to: - i.
 Supply safe food; - ii.
 Establish and maintain a food safety culture within the site; - iii.
 Establish and continually improve the site's food safety management system; and - iv.
 Comply with customer and regulatory requirements to supply safe food. - The policy statement shall be: - v.
 Signed by the senior site manager and displayed in prominent positions; and - vi.
 Effectively communicated to site personnel in language(s) understood by all staff. - 2.1.1.2 Senior site management shall lead and support a food safety culture within the site that ensures at a minimum: - The establishment and documentation of clear and concise food safety objectives and performance measures and their communication to all relevant staff; - ii.
 Adequate resources are available to meet food safety objectives and performance measures; - iii.
 Food safety practices and all applicable requirements of the SQF System are adopted and maintained; - iv.
 Staff are informed and are aware of their food safety and regulatory responsibilities; - v.
-Staff are aware of their role in meeting the requirements of the SQF Food Safety Code: Aquaculture and are held accountable for meeting these requirements; - vi.
-Staff are positively encouraged and required to notify management of actual or pending food safety issues; and - vii.
-Staff are empowered to act to resolve food safety issues within their scope of work. - 2.1.1.3 The reporting structure shall identify and describe the site personnel with specific responsibilities for tasks within the food safety management system.
-Job descriptions for those personnel shall be documented and include a provision to cover for the absence of key personnel. - 2.1.1.4 Senior site management shall designate a primary and substitute SQF practitioner for each site with responsibility and authority to: - i.
-Oversee the development, implementation, review, and maintenance of the SQF System, including Good Aquaculture Practices outlined in 2.4.2 and the food safety plan outlined in 2.4.3. - ii.
+Staff are informed and held accountable for their food safety and regulatory responsibilities; - vi.
+Staff are positively encouraged and required to notify management of actual or potential food safety issues; and - vii.
+Staff are empowered to act to resolve food safety issues within their scope of work. - 2.1.1.3 The reporting structure shall identify and describe the site personnel with specific responsibilities for tasks within the food safety management system and identify backup for absence of key personnel.
+Job descriptions for the key personnel shall be documented. - 2.1.1.4 Senior site management shall designate a primary and substitute SQF practitioner for each site with responsibility and authority to: - Oversee the development, implementation, review, and maintenance of the SQF System, including Good Agricultural/Operating Practices outlined in 2.4.2, and the food safety plan outlined in 2.4.3. - ii.
 Take appropriate action to ensure the integrity of the SQF System; and - iii.
 Communicate to relevant personnel all information essential to ensure the effective implementation and maintenance of the SQF System.

-- 2.1.1.5 The SQF practitioner shall: - i.
+- 2.1.1.5 The primary and substitute SQF practitioner shall: - i.
 Be employed by the site; - ii.
 Hold a position of responsibility in relation to the management of the site's SQF System; - iii.
 Be competent to implement and maintain HACCP-based food safety plans; and - iv.
-Have an understanding of the SQF Food Safety Code: Aquaculture and the requirements to implement and maintain an SQF System relevant to the site's scope of certification. - The substitute Practitioner shall have the same competencies as the assigned SQF practitioner. - 2.1.1.6 Senior site management shall ensure the training needs of the site are resourced, implemented, and meet the requirements outlined in system elements 2.9 and that site personnel have met the required competencies to carry out those functions affecting the legality and safety of food products. - 2.1.1.7 Senior site management shall ensure the integrity and continued operation of the food safety system in the event of organizational or personnel changes within the company or associated facilities. - 2.1.1.8 Senior site management shall designate defined blackout periods that prevent unannounced re-certification audits from occurring out of season or when the site is not operating for legitimate business reasons.
+Have an understanding of the SQF Food Safety Code: Primary Plant Production and the requirements to implement and maintain an SQF System relevant to the site's scope of certification. - 2.1.1.6 Senior site management shall ensure the training needs of the site are resourced, implemented, and meet the requirements outlined in system elements 2.9 and that site personnel have met the required competencies to carry out those functions affecting the legality and safety of food products. - 2.1.1.7 Senior site management shall ensure the integrity and continued operation of the food safety system in the event of organizational or personnel changes within the company or associated facilities. - 2.1.1.8 Senior site management shall designate defined blackout periods that prevent unannounced re-certification audits from occurring out of season or when the site is not operating for legitimate business reasons.
 The list of blackout dates and their justification shall be submitted to the certification body a minimum of one (1) month before the sixty (60) day re-certification window for the agreed-upon unannounced audit.